 When they’ve finished their assessment, if they diagnose RSI it will be categorised as:

 - RSI Type 1: This is RSI where there are very clear and visible symptoms.
-It’s a musculoskeletal disorder with physical symptoms such as inflammation and swelling of the affected tendons or muscles
+These include work related upper limb disorders and musculoskeletal disorders with physical symptoms such as inflammation and swelling of the affected tendons or muscles

 - RSI Type 2: Sometimes called non-specific pain syndrome, Type 2 RSI is more likely to be related to nerve damage rather than showing physical symptoms.
 It will be linked to a particular work activity rather and will be more difficult to diagnose because of the lack of physical symptoms

 Examples of RSI Injuries